Let’s face it: Our students love math tricks, often more than we do as teachers.

 - Each place value number in both numbers requires a set of lines.

 - The 1 line for the number 1 in 12 is representing (1) ten.

-- The 2 lines (going the same way), simply represents (2) ones.
+- The 2 lines (going the same way) represent (2) ones.

 How does Japanese Multiplication work?

 - Let’s start with the intersections on the far right.
-There are 6 intersections, which represents 2 ones x 3 ones.
+There are 6 intersections, which represent 2 ones x 3 ones.
 So 6 will be in our ones place for the answer.

-- On the far left, there are 2 intersections, now remember, this set of lines represents the tens in the original numbers used in the problem.
-So 2 is 20 and 1 is 10.
-Meaning 20 x 10 equals 200.
+- On the far left, there are 2 intersections.
+This set of lines represents the tens in the original numbers used in the problem.
+So 2 is 20, and 1 is 10, meaning 20 x 10 equals 200.
 So, our answer will begin with the number 2 in the hundreds place.

-- In the top middle section, we have 2 tens x 2 ones which gives us 40.
-Plus, in the bottom middle section, we have 1 ten x 3 ones which gives us 30.
-Giving us a total of 70 for the tens place.
+- In the top middle section, we have 2 tens x 2 ones which give us 40.
+Plus, in the bottom middle section, we have 1 ten x 3 ones which give us 30.
+We have a total of 70 for the tens place.

 - All of this gives us a grand total of 276!

 Check out our full collection of math games, activities, worksheets and more teacher resources ready-made for the classroom!